-Compact Scheme candidates will be given priority for a Kingston University scholarship if all other criteria are met (please note that there is a separate application process – acceptance on the Compact Scheme does not guarantee a scholarship).
+Compact Scheme candidates are given priority for a Kingston University bursary (please note that there is a separate application process and acceptance on the Compact Scheme does not guarantee a bursary).

-If you are a confirmed care leaver, we offer a variety of support, including a bursary of £1,500 per year in addition to any other financial entitlement (for those who are assessed as 'home' students for fee purposes).
+If you are a UK care leaver, we offer additional support, including a bursary of at least £1,500 per year.

 Access information, advice and guidance to help you decide which course is right for you.

-Come to Head Start and/or Fast Forward to build confidence, make friends and prepare for student life.
+Come to one of our Head Start summer schools to build confidence, make friends and prepare for university.

-Stay in touch with the team, take up extra-curricular opportunities and attend workshops and conferences to get the most out of student life.
+Stay in touch with the team, take up extra-curricular opportunities and attend workshops that will help you to get the most out of student life.